WawanFirgiawan/RESTful-API-Library-App/README.md

 - [body-parser](https://www.npmjs.com/package/body-parser) - Node.js body parsing middleware
 - [nodemon](https://www.npmjs.com/package/nodemon) - is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.
 - [multer](https://www.npmjs.com/package/multer) - Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.
 It is written on top of busboy for maximum efficiency.
+- [cors](https://www.npmjs.com/package/cors) - CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.

 ## Aplication Structure